-Diva Guhava is the only place in Solosmasthana which has not been properly identified.
-It is said in Mahavamsa, the great chronicle of Sri Lanka states that after preaching dhamma to Sumana Saman at Sri Pada mountain, he spent the day in the Diva Guhava cave at the foot of the mountain.
+Diva Guhava is the only place in Solosmasthana that has not been properly identified.
+It is said in Mahavamsa, the great chronicle of Sri Lanka that after preaching dhamma to Sumana Saman at Sri Pada mountain, he spent the day in the Diva Guhava cave at the foot of the mountain.

 The other popular belief is that the Batathota Cave is the Diva Guhava mentioned in ancient texts.
-This cave lies in Erathana in Ratnapura off the Sri Pada route and very popular among tourists as well as pilgrims.
+This cave lies in Erathana in Ratnapura off the Sri Pada route and is very popular among tourists as well as pilgrims.

 The third belief is Diva Guhava lies in the ancient monastery complex of Kuragala.